lassomedia/EBFoundation/README.md

 ## EBUtilities

-A set of generally-useful macros.
+A set of generally-useful functions and macros.

 ## NSTimer+EBBlockTimer

-An NSTimer category for executing a block instead of a method.
+An NSTimer category allowing a block to be executed instead of a method.

 ## Requirements